carolinaborim/documentation/source/includes/telemetry_api/_introduction.md

 advanced queries to be sent so you can have precise access to information available on the platform.

+The responses follow the [JSON API](http://jsonapi.org/) on version 0.8.
+This normalizes how to request and parse the responses on the service.

 The endpoints on this service implement [AGCO's JSON API Profile](https://github.com/agco/agco-json-api-profiles) extensions, which let you